Exploiting User Mobility for WiFi RTT Positioning: A Geometric Approach

 \subsubsection{Feasible AP Selection}

-First, we aim at excluding APs unlikely to contribute {to} accurate positioning.
+First, we aim at excluding APs unlikely to contribute {to} accurate positioning\footnote{{Our feasible AP selection is based on the assumption that RTT from all APs are measurable during walking.
+In the coexistence of dynamic and hotspot APs, it is required to filter them out for a reliable positioning result, like the fingerprint filtering method in \cite{Bisio2019}.}}.
 To this end, we define the set of feasible APs $\mathbb{F}$, whose element's bias and step length estimations, say $b^{(m)*}$ and $d^{(m)*}$ specified in \eqref{Eq:Optimal_Solution_Median} satisfy the following condition: {

 where the first and second conditions mean that the distance estimation after deducing the bias and the step length estimation should be positive, and the third condition means that the coordinates of estimated position are real numbers.} The APs not in $\mathbb{F}$ are excluded and the relative trajectories $\{\mathcal{Z}^{(m)*}\}_{m\in \mathbb{F}}$ are used for the next~step.